 VoIP Single Sign-On solution for public organisations

-Knowing this, it is not that strange that since its first release in 2005, the RSconnect Active Login Manager is being used by many governments and public service organizations to simplify the use of IP telephony and at the same time protect their VoIP and Unified Communications infrastructures against unauthorized access.
+Knowing this, it is not that strange that since its first release in 2005, the RSconnect Active Login Manager is being used by many governments and public service organisations to simplify the use of IP telephony and at the same time protect their VoIP and Unified Communications infrastructures against unauthorized access.
 Is your public service organisation in need of a simple but effective solution to improve security and reachability?
 Try our 30 Day Free Trial to see if ALM Pro is right for you!